wireapp/wire-server/docs/src/understand/api-client-perspective/authentication.rst

 Login - ``POST /login``
 -----------------------

-A login is the process of authenticating a user either through a known secret in a `password login <#login-password>`__ or by proving ownership of a verified phone number associated with an account in an `SMS login <#login-sms>`__.
+A login is the process of authenticating a user either through a known secret in a :ref:`password login <login-password>` or by proving ownership of a verified phone number associated with an account in an :ref:`SMS login <login-sms>`.
 The response to a successful login contains an access cookie in a ``Set-Cookie`` header and an access token in the JSON response body.

 .. _login-cookies: